-The NCGC is comprised of Messrs.
-Alan R. McFarland (Chair), Timothy J. Ryan and Thor Eaton, each of whom is an independent director.
 The NCGC has a written charter, which was adopted on October 25, 2006 (subsequently amended and restated on August 14, 2013).

 Compensation Committee

 The Compensation Committee recommends compensation policies to the Board and sets the compensation of the Chief Executive Officer of the Corporation.
 The Compensation Committee's guiding philosophy is to establish executive compensation based on corporate and individual performance.